gvwilson/thirdbit/src/fiction/bear/index.md

 but the sword in his hand saved him from looking ridiculous.
 "Honored, are you—"

-"It was Edward," Sergeant Inambu told him.
+"It was Eddard," Sergeant Inambu told him.
 "He passed along through His Highness."
 She picked up a shard of dayglass from the desk and turned it over in her hand.
 "He's getting stronger."